BaiyangZhang/BaiyangZhang.github.io/_posts/2024-07-25-Constructing-a-Finite-Tension-Domain-Wall-in-4D-Part-II.md

     </div>
 </div>
 <div class="caption">
     The diagram is separated into two parts, the vertex lies in the middle.
 First, look at the equation at the bottum, where the left hand side is the higher order correction that we want to calculate, the right hand side is how we calculate it, by acting on a lower-order state by some operator.
 The operator is represented by the bullet in the middle, that's why $\mathcal{O}$ is placed right under the bullet.
 The diagram can be separated into two parts, the left panel corresponds to the left hand side of the equation, the right panel shows on what states the operator acts.
 The arrow-lines are not fermions but mesons, the arrow shows the direction in which the coupling-order increases.
 The coupling order always increases from right to the left.
+Note that in vacuum sector, momenta are conserved at each vertex.
-We will usually neglect the bullet symbol, since there will always be only one vertex in one diagram, and it is always placed at the center.
-We will also neglect the vertical dashed lines that intersect meson lines.
+     We will omit the vertical dashed lines that intersect meson lines.
 </div>

 In the case of vacuum correction, I copy Jarah's explanation here shamelessly.